2012 UCI Road World Championships – Women's road race

 Dutchwoman Marianne Vos won her second world title after finishing second 5 times since 2007.
 She struggled to escape for much of the 129-kilometre eight-lap race, but finally got clear on the intimidating Cauberg Hill to sprint to victory on the last two ascents.
-With a finishing time of three hours 14 minutes and 29 seconds, Vos beat Rachel Neylan of Australia by 10 seconds, with Italy's Elisa Longo Borghini third.
+With a finishing time of three hours 14 minutes and 29 seconds, Vos defeated Rachel Neylan of Australia by 10 seconds, with Italy's Elisa Longo Borghini finishing third.

 Route

 The race covered 129 km and contained eight laps on a 16.5 km circuit.
 The circuit included the Bemelerberg, 900 m long and maximal 7% and the Cauberg hill in Valkenburg – where the Amstel Gold Race has finished since 2003, and hosted the finish of stage 3 of the 2006 Tour de France – a 1.5 km long climb with a maximum gradient of 12%.
 The finish was 1.7 km beyond the summit of the Cauberg hill.